richardturnnidge/runkiss/readme.md

 checks down status and sets '@' to ascii code or 0 if none.

+`JOY <variable1> <variable2>`
+gets values of ports B and C for joystick input and puts results into variable 1 and 2.

 `WAIT`
 Waits for user to press and release any key.